-The department provides private lesson instruction for all students and University members in most areas of music performance.
+The department provides private lesson instruction for all interested students and University members in most areas of music performance.
 Instruction carries an extra charge beyond tuition and includes 10 private lessons per semester.
-Students may enroll for 45 minute lessons and earn 1 credit or one hour lessons and earn 2 credits.
+Students may enroll for 45-minute lessons and earn 1 credit or one-hour lessons and earn 2 credits.
 Lesson times are arranged individually with the instructor.

 These credits do not count towards the 38 three-credit courses required for graduation.
 Students interested in registering for lessons must do so before the end of the Add/Drop period as identified on the University Academic Calendar.
-More information and registration forms are available from the Department coordinator in Canisius Hall, Room 3.
+More information and registration forms are available from the Department Coordinator in Canisius Hall, Room 3.
+For more information, please contact Dr. Laura Nash.

-Lesson fees for the 2008-09 academic year are:
+Lesson fees for the 2010-2011 academic year are:

-- Ten one-hour lessons: \$475 (two credits) - Ten 45-minute lessons: \$400 (one credit)
+Ten - one-hour lessons: \$575 (two credits) Ten - 45-minute lessons: \$500 (one credit)

-Visual and Performing Arts Major with a Concentration in Classical Music
+Music Major with a Concentration in Classical Music

-For a 30-credit visual and performing arts major with a concentration in classical music, students complete:
+For a 30-credit music major with a concentration in classical music, students complete:

-MU 103 Early Survey of Musical Styles
+· MU 103 Early Survey of Musical Styles